InitWare/InitWare/README.md

 The following platforms are supported:

 - NetBSD (9.0+): InitWare's native platform.
-System, user, and login management are all supported.
+All functions supported.
-- FreeBSD (13.0+) as system, user, and login manager.
+- FreeBSD (13.0+): All functions.
-- DragonFly BSD (5.8+) as user manager.
+- DragonFly BSD (5.8+): No system management.
-- OpenBSD (6.9+) as user manager.
+- OpenBSD (6.9+): No system and session management.
-- GNU/Linux (3.6+) as system, user, and login manager, but note below that this is not currently set up to build.
+- GNU/Linux (3.6+): All functions (but note below that the build system is not yet properly set up.)

 *n.b.* GNU/Linux support is complete but the new CMake build system for InitWare hasn't been adapted for Linux yet.
 This will be completed in the near future.
+In the meantime, the builds are likely to be broken.

-We are considering trying to support Illumos (as user manager) in the near future.
+Support for running as an auxiliary service manager on macOS is underway, and we hope to support Illumos in the near future.
 Please see the [Support Matrix] for further information on platform support.

 [Support Matrix]: https://github.com/InitWare/InitWare/wiki/Support-Matrix